consciousrepo/aionbio/content/executive-overview.md

 We will highlight two that we are exploring.
 The first is ion cyclotron resonance (ICR), first proposed by Abraham Liboff, and the second is magnetoacoustics.

-ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.[^19] The proposed mechanism here is the Lorentz force, however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.[^20] That said, the data holds and has been shown to robustly replicate that there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.
+ICR hypothesizes that ions resonate at specific frequencies in changing plus unchanging magnetic fields.[^20] The proposed mechanism here is the Lorentz force, however this is a flawed view given that the ion orbital path is too large to explain the effects seen in biology.[^21] That said, the data holds and has been shown to robustly replicate that there are specific frequency and field strength ratios, centered around ICR frequencies, that induce ion flows in living cells that can induce hyperpolarization.

-In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.[^21] The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field, but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
+In 2019, the National-Regional Key Technology Engineering Laboratory for Medical Ultrasound in Shenzhen showed that they could hyperpolarize cells in as little as 10 minutes by coupling a magnetic field with ultrasound.[^22] The proposed model is that the acceleration of ions through the magnetic field with ultrasound induces an electric field, but this lacks an explanation for how the created field affects the cell’s overall membrane potential because of the non-excitable cell’s missing action potential mechanism.
 It is possible that it is an artifact of the chamber design or that something more subtle than what fits into current biology models is happening at the membrane.

 Despite encouraging data, replication is difficult in bioelectromagnetics and proposed physical models are messy and often wrong.

 Mechanistic ambiguity is not a significant roadblock for us.
 Using closed-loop feedback, we can be mechanism-agnostic and let an agent determine optimal field parameters.
 Regardless, we still aim to benefit from previous mechanistic work by robustly replicating successes and testing boundaries of previous hypotheses.
 The record of success in the literature, even if physical models are wrong, is encouraging for our discovery prospects.

 We are actively working to replicate these studies with field parameters that will be directly translatable to working in human tissues in the body.
-This leads to my closing comments on what we see as our most promising benchhead market.
+This leads to my closing comments on what we see as our most promising initial market.

 Recapping what we know:
-- Cone proved bioelectricity controls proliferation
+- Cone proved bioelectricity can control proliferation
 - Novocure applies this to slow cancer growth via fields, likely altering cancer’s membrane potential
 - Levin shows bioelectricity can robustly control differentiation and dedifferentiation

 All of these are findings that, if exploited via fields, could be directly applied to the thymus to create massive value.

-## Thymus as Beachhead Market
+## Thymus as Initial Target Market

-We are excited by the thymus as an indication because, other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
+We are excited by the thymus as an initial target because, other than the central nervous system, it is arguable that there is no single organ that if rejuvenated would lead to longer, healthier lifespans in humans than the thymus.
 Everyone on the other side of maturity (20-30) starts to experience immune system decline as a product of aging-related changes in the thymus.
+By age 50-60, the thymus loses ~95% of its mass and reduces naïve T-cell production by over 90%.

 More specifically, thymus regeneration post-chemotherapy is a tractable first market.
 Globally, ~20M new cancer cases occur each year, with about half receiving chemotherapy.
 Severe immunosuppression affects roughly a third of these patients, leaving ~3M individuals annually with no good solution beyond G-CSF regimens.
 At pricing comparable to G-CSF ($25K+ per course), the immediate oncology TAM is roughly $80B.
 Even priced more accessibly, the market remains substantial.

 The FDA endpoints for thymus-directed therapies are organ size and T-cell counts.
 Thymic function decline follows a defined trajectory in which thymic epithelial cells (TECs) transition into fibroblasts and subsequently adipocytes.
 Each step along this trajectory presents a potential point of intervention for our solution: doing virtually anything to cell fate can be useful in a thymic context.

-The thymus is a perfect benchhead because it is a jumping-off point towards our longer-term goal of bringing aging under complete biomedical control.
-Beyond cancer recovery, age-related thymic involution drives immune decline, autoimmunity, and infection risk.
+The thymus is a perfect entry point because it is the first step towards our longer-term goal of bringing aging under complete biomedical control.
+Beyond cancer recovery, age-related thymic involution is one of the primary drivers of immune decline, autoimmunity, and infection risk.
 A therapy that restores thymic output has applications not only in oncology but also in extending healthspan and lifespan across aging populations.

 For the thymus, the flagship device will be a smaller version of what can be thought of as a “read & write MRI,” as in, a device that images bioelectricity of the thymus while applying fields.
 Since the thymus is located in a small part of the upper chest, portable MRIs that focus on a small part of the body represent a likely form factor (e.g., similar to [Hyperfine’s Swoop](https://hyperfinemri.com/)).